 Projects focus on research that can be applied to improve ADOT processes and products.
 Research projects address the full range of topics of interest to the department.
-Topics are assigned to one or more focus areas: planning and environment, safety and efficiency in operation, preservation and renewal of infrastructure, and service and mobility.
-The minimum budget for a research project is $5,000.

 The goal of every research project is to produce implementable results.
-Every project must have both an active sponsor and champion to ensure support for the project and its implementation.
-Research Center project managers can assist in the identification of a sponsor and champion for a research idea based on its subject matter and objectives.
+Every project must have both an active sponsor and a champion to ensure support for the project and its implementation.
+Research Center project managers can assist in the identification of a sponsor and a champion for a research idea based on its subject matter and objectives.

 A sponsor must be an ADOT employee with the authority to make decisions on a project’s recommendations, and the ability and commitment to implement them.